-Each school is administered by a full-time, appropriately licensed, administrator (principal, superintendent, director, or headmaster) who is located at the school site and operates the school in accordance with established policies and procedures. { Miss.
-Code Ann. §§ 37-9-7, 37-9-15, and 37-151-5(g)} Waivers for full-time appropriately licensed on-site administrators for schools with less than or equal to 200 students may be requested.
+2.1 Each school is administered by a full-time, appropriately licensed, administrator (principal, superintendent, director, or headmaster) who is located at the school site and operates the school in accordance with established policies and procedures. {Miss.
+Code Ann. § 37-9-7, 37-9-15, and 37-151-5(g)} Waivers for full-time appropriately licensed on-site administrators for schools with less than or equal to 200 students may be requested.
 Administrators may have other roles such as lead teacher or coordinator of programs and limited to no more than one (1) program.

-Special Purpose School Exemption: The school administrator may be employed half time in a special purpose school if the total number of instructional staff members, including teachers, counselors, librarians, paraprofessionals, support staff, etc., is less than six staff members.

-- 12.1 2.2With the exception of academic core subjects, The the professional staff in each school is comprised of no more than 5% 10% of Full Time Equivalent (FTE) units working outside the area or areas of endorsement.
-12.3 Assistant principals and administrative interns who are not properly endorsed may be included in the 5% 10% FTE working outside their area of endorsement, provided that they do not act in the place of the principal.
-An appropriate license is required for principals and school guidance counselors.
-(Refer to process standards 5, 8.5, and 27.3.) - 12.2 Secondary teachers endorsed in an academic subject area may teach in their academic subject area in departmentalized elementary grades 5 and 6.
-(SB Policy DFB-1)
+- 2.2 With the exception of academic core subjects,-the professional staff in each school is comprised of no more than 10% of Full Time Equivalent (FTE) units working outside the area or areas of endorsement.
+Assistant principals and administrative interns who are not properly endorsed may be included in the 10% FTE working outside their area of endorsement, provided that they do not act in the place of the principal. - 2.3 The school has access to library/media services.
+Note: This may not apply to Special Purpose Schools which may be identified as schools that offer no regular high school diploma but offer other certifications of completion when completing their high school career. - 2.4 Each school will design and implement student support services appropriate to its particular situation and students.

-Exemption: Religious instruction provided by a religious order and its ordained members and cultural instruction provided by a tribal organization are not a matter of concern to the State, thus certification by the Office of Educator Licensure is not required to teach such religious and cultural courses.

-30.2 2.3 Each library-media center is staffed by either a licensed library media specialist or paraprofessional under the leadership of a licensed library media specialist.
-A school with a student enrollment of 499 or less may have a half-time position.
-The school has access to library/media services.

-Note: This may not apply to Special Purpose Schools which may be identified as schools that offer no regular high school diploma but offer other certifications of completion when completing their high school career.

-Student Support Services

-- 27. 2.4 Each school will design and implement student support services appropriate to its particular situation and students.
 Student support personnel may include school guidance counselors and/or other appropriately licensed student support staff, including nurses, social workers, psychometrists, psychologists, etc. Student support personnel may only provide those services and activities in the area(s) that each individual is specifically qualified to provide.
 Qualified personnel may be defined as those professionals who provide a specialty service to those students aside from the regular classroom teacher.
-These specialty services include but may not be limited to areas such as appraisal, academic, and/or personal advisement and educational and/or career planning, etc. - 27.1 Non graded and special elementary schools may provide services, including a structured referral program, through full or part-time qualified student support personnel. - 27.2 At the non-graded and special secondary school, student support services, including student appraisal, academic advisement, educational or occupational planning, and referral, are provided by full or part time qualified student support personnel. - 27.3 At the diploma-granting secondary school, student support services are provided by at least a half time appropriately licensed guidance counselor and include student appraisal, academic advisement, educational or occupational planning, and referral. - 27.4 The school implements programs designed to keep students in school and to lower student dropout rates. {MS Code 37-3-46(c) and 37-21-9} (No Child Left Behind, 2001) - 6.
-3. The school implements an annual, formal personnel appraisal system for licensed staff that includes an assessment of employees' on-the-job performance. {MS Code Miss.
-Code Ann. §37-3-46(b)}

-Fiscal Management

-- 14. 4.
-The school is operated under an annual budget or revision approved by the school board (local governing body or policy-making authority). - 15.
-4.1 The school has adequate written procedures describing its administrative and accounting controls, which ensures the following: 15.1 An accurate, current, and complete disclosure of the financial results of the school's operation 15.3 and The the effective control of and accountability for cash property and other assets. - 15.2 An adequate identification of the source and the application of funds provided for the school. - 15.4 Records showing that expenditures are allowable, supported by source documentation, and consistent with the budget.
+These specialty services include but may not be limited to areas such as appraisal, academic, and/or personal advisement and educational and/or career planning, etc. - 3.
+The school implements an annual, formal personnel appraisal system for licensed staff that includes an assessment of employees' on-the-job performance. {Miss.
+Code Ann. § 37-3-46(b)} - 4.
+The school is operated under an annual budget or revision approved by the local governing body. - 4.1 The school has adequate written procedures describing its administrative and accounting controls, which ensures the accurate, current, and complete disclosure of the financial results of the school's operation and the effective control of and accountability for cash property and other assets. - 5.

-Note: The Mississippi Department of Education reserves the right to review all accounting records and/or request an independent audit of such records.
-Each new applicant seeking initial accreditation must demonstrate a fiscally sound basis of operation.

-16. 5.
-In addition to basic textbooks and equipment, a minimum of \$20.00 per student enrolled is budgeted and expended annually through the regular business office of the school for instructional and library supplies and materials.
 The local governing body budgets funds available for classroom supplies, materials, and equipment.